woocommerce/qit-documentation/docs/managed-tests/08-validation.md

 ### Outdated theme templates

 Themes will be checked for outdated templates, as determined by WooCommerce itself.
-If any are found, this will result in a warning; to resolve it, follow the [guide in the developer documentation](https://developer.woocommerce.com/docs/how-to-fix-outdated-woocommerce-templates/).
+If any are found, this will result in a warning; to resolve it, follow the [guide in the WooCommerce developer documentation](https://developer.woocommerce.com/docs/how-to-fix-outdated-woocommerce-templates/).

 ## What to do if it fails